BattModels/electrodep/README.md

 The standard input and analysis files for reproducing the results are in `/test/tests/paper-files` folder.

 ### Liquid Crystalline Electrolyte Battery Phase-Field Simulation Data
-The data that support the findings of the paper are also also available in the form of `.mat` and `.m` files
+The data that support the findings of the paper are also also available in the form of `.mat` and `.m` files in the directory `LC-data`.

 ## How to run